How to stop repossession of your house

 If you fall into financial difficulty and accrue a number of debts, you may not be able to pay everything you owe.
 Declaring bankruptcy may be the only way forward.
 If you are declared bankrupt, you can use your assets to pay back your creditors over a set period, after which point your debts will be written off.

-As your home is often your largest asset, the money from your home can be used to pay off a substantial amount of your debt.
+As your home is often your largest asset, it may be repossessed so any equity can be used to pay off debt.

 Defaulting on a secured loan